xavierwoo/MCDSSolver/README.md

 #A Minimum Connected Dominating Set Problem solver

-This is the source code of the BTS algorithm proposed in paper:
+This is the source code of the algorithm proposed in paper:

 Restricted swap-based neighborhood search for the minimum connected dominating set problem